ubluntu/FauxtressBot/README.md

 ___

-to run, clone and:
+to run: clone, cd ./FauxtressBot/ and:

     npm install
-    node index.js
+    node ./bin/www

 currently supports these commands: